MitchellCollins/validator/README.md

 - `checkInstanceTypeArray` - checks each instance in an array if are the requested instancetype
 - `checkSuperClass` - checks if a instance is a child of the requested super class
 - `checkSuperClassArray` - checks each instance in a array if they are the child of the requested super class
+- `checkIsArray` - checks if a varaible has the value that is an array
+- `checkArrayLength` - checks if the length of an array is equal to a specified target length
+- `checkArrayElements` - checks if all elements of an array fulfill a specified condition
+- `checkObjectStructure` - checks if the structure of an object fulfill the specified structure

 ## Explanation
 The `checkSuperClass` and `checkSuperClassArray` methods require that you create a attribute that holds the name of the super class which has a getter method: `getSuper`.